-- Data Center - refers to buildings specifically designed and equipped to meet the needs of high density computing equipment, such as server racks, used for data storage and processing.
+Data Center - refers to buildings specifically designed and equipped to meet the needs of high-density computing equipment, such as server racks, used for data storage and processing.
 Typically these facilities require dedicated uninterruptible power supplies and cooling systems.
-Data center functions may include traditional enterprise services, on-demand enterprise services, high performance computing, internet facilities, and/or hosting facilities.
+Datacenter functions may include traditional enterprise services, on-demand enterprise services, high-performance computing, internet facilities, and/or hosting facilities.
 Often Data Centers are free standing, mission critical computing centers.
 When a data center is located within a larger building, it will usually have its own power and cooling systems, and require a constant power load of 75 kW or more.
 Data Center is intended for sophisticated computing and server functions; it should not be used to represent a server closet or computer training area.
 Learn more about uploading a Data Center project to the 2030 DDx here.

-- Mixed Use Property - also known as a multi use property, refer is a property which contains multiple use types, none of which are greater than 50% of the total Gross Floor Area (GFA), including parking GFA.
+Mixed-Use Property - also known as a multi-use property, refer is a property that contains multiple use types, none of which are greater than 50% of the total Gross Floor Area (GFA), including parking GFA.

-- Laboratory - refers to buildings that provide controlled conditions in which scientific research, measurement, and experiments are performed or practical science is taught.
-Using ZeroTool to generate baselines, lab use-type is not a supported function, instead it is recommend to use Labs21 for benchmarking.
+Laboratory - refers to buildings that provide controlled conditions in which scientific research, measurement, and experiments are performed or practical science is taught.
+Using ZeroTool to generate baselines, lab use-type is not a supported function, instead, it is recommended to use Labs21 for benchmarking.

-- Parking - refers to buildings and lots used for parking vehicles.
+Parking - refers to buildings and lots used for parking vehicles.
 This includes open parking lots, partially enclosed parking structures, and completely enclosed (or underground) parking structures.
-Parking structures may be free standing or physically connected to the property.
+Parking structures may be free-standing or physically connected to the property.
 Individual private garages in Multifamily Housing are not considered Parking.
 For purposes of reporting to the DDx, Transportation Terminal may be selected for benchmarking, however, this should not be the primary use type.